 You are allowed up to 500 transactions per month with no additional charge, excluding unlimited electronic deposits and incoming wire transfers.
 You can also deposit up to $25,000 in cash deposits per statement cycle without an additional fee.
 Your four most expensive outgoing wires are also done for no charge.

-With three Chase business checking account tiers to choose from, it’s easy to see that one benefit of the Chase business checking account is its versatility.
-You can feel confident that, as your business grows, there will be an account type to meet your needs.
+With the three different business checking accounts Chase offers and its easy online banking, it’s easy to see that one benefit of the Chase business checking account is its versatility.
+You can feel confident that, as your business grows, there will be account options to meet your needs.

-The biggest drawback could possibly be that Chase is a large bank and not located in every state.
+One of the other biggest drawbacks could possibly be that Chase is a large bank and not located in every state.
 For those who prefer a local, small-town feel, this may not be it.
 The large ATM network and ability to waive the monthly maintenance fee, however, makes it a tremendous value for those who maintain a minimum balance and don’t need to know their banker by name.
+There is also no annual percentage yield (APY), which is the interest rate earned on your account.
+There are also no rewards like cash back, like on some business credit cards.

 Do you still have questions about opening one of these Chase small business checking accounts?
 See answers to the most-asked topics here: